AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 Create Project Investigators
 ++++++++++++++++++++++++++++

-In SSMS expand the new animal movements database.
-Expand the Programmability and Stored Procedures section.
+In the Object Explorer in SSMS browse to the server, then ``Databases -> Animal_Movement -> Programmability -> Stored Procedures``.
 Right click on ``ProjectInvestigator_Insert_SA`` and select ``Execute Stored Procedure...`` from the pop up menu.
 Fill in the information for a project investigator.
-The first parameter (``@Login``) is the users network/database user name with the domain name  i.e. 'NPS\RESarwas'.
+The first parameter (``@Login``) is the users network/database login name with the domain  i.e. ``NPS\RESarwas``.
 The stored procedure will ensure that the user has a database login.
 A project investigator is a database user that can create and manage projects and collars.
-They can also enable other database users to do editing on thier behalf.
+They can also enable other database users to do editing on their behalf.
 Only project investigators (and their editors) have permission to make changes in the database.
 Run the stored procedure as many times as necessary to create all the project investigators that will be using the database.
+A collar, project, and file can only be *owned* by one project investigator, so if an item is *jointly* managed, then pick one manager as the project investigator, and make the other an assistant.

 Populate Domains
 ----------------